Volunteering for Consulting Projects

 Image

-• Project leaders meet with client to develop work plan
+• Project leaders meet with client to jointly develop and agree on a work plan

-• Full teams present findings to date in mid-course review (June & December)
+• Full Project teams present findings to date in mid-course review (December)

 Image